Llywelyn1282/the-dead-swan/README.md

 # The Dead Swan

 The Dead Swan was created as my first milestone project for the Code Institutes Level 5 Diploma in Web Application Development.
+The site is designed to showcase a fictional bar and restaurant in the Welsh town of Brecon.
+The site contains information about the history and ethos of the business, a kitchen menu, a gallery page, a booking form and contact information.

 Link to deployed site:
 https://llywelyn1282.github.io/the-dead-swan/index.html